 In the Netherlands, various stakeholders including the the Ministry of Foreign Affairs, companies and financial institutions, civil society organisations and knowledge institutes have repeatedly expressed their willingness and ambition to contribute to the improvement of land governance in countries where Dutch players are active.
-This has resulted in an initiative to organise the Dutch Land Governance Multi-Stakeholder Dialogue (LG MSD), also known as the LANDdialogue.
+This has resulted in an initiative to organise the Dutch LANDdialogue (previously known as the Land Governance Multi-Stakeholder Dialogue).

 - To gain insight into and understanding of the actual nature, extent and severity of land governance issues and their effect in real life situations on different levels in different contexts;